cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 * How `MsgCreateGame` does not mention `Board` or `Turn` as this, as mentioned, should not be under the control of the sender.
 * That the response is empty as there is no extra information to return.
 For instance, here the game index is known in advance.
+* How `option (cosmos.msg.v1.signer)` identifies `sender` as the field that will serve as the signer.
+At compilation time, the SDK will automagically pick up the value of this annotation to have `MsgCreateGame` implement `sdk.Msg.GetSigners`.

 ### Compile Protobuf